-New Student Orientation and Family Weekend are among the events with specific programming for Stanford parents.
-The Stanford Parents’ Program and the Parents’ Club are among the organizations that give parents a chance to become more involved with the university.
+New Student Orientation and Family Weekend are among the events with specific programming for Stanford parents and guardians.
+The Stanford Parents’ Program and the Parents’ Club are among the organizations that give parents and guardians a chance to become more involved with the university.

 New Student Orientation (NSO) is held in late September shortly before school begins.
-It includes events for parents, such as seminars, chances to meet university administrators and a dinner hosted by the provost.
+It includes events for parents and guardians, such as seminars, chances to meet university administrators and a dinner hosted by the provost.
 Wear comfortable clothing and shoes.
 Events involve much walking.
 Plus, although some residences have elevators, many do not.
 You may have to carry boxes of belongings up several flights of stairs.
 Temperatures are warm during the days–70s to 80s–and cool in the evenings–40s to 50s.
-All parent programming is scheduled for only the first day of NSO.
-Parents are asked to bid farewell to their child in the late afternoon at residence hall events.
-Most parents end their day at the annual Parent Dinner with the Provost.
+All parent and guardian programming is scheduled for only the first day of NSO.
+Parents and families are asked to bid farewell to their child in the late afternoon at residence hall events.
+Most parents and guardians end their day at the annual Dinner with the Provost.

-About half of all parents attend at least one Family Weekend (formerly known as Parents’ Weekend) while their children are at Stanford.
-The popular event is generally held the last full weekend in February.
+Family Weekend (formerly known as Parents’ Weekend) is generally held the last full weekend in February.
 Family members should wear comfortable clothing and shoes.
 Activities tends to involve a great deal of walking.
 The Palo Alto area in the winter is cool–40s and 50s–and wet.
 Rain gear is advised.
 The fall issue of the Stanford Parents’ Newsletter will provide details.

-The Stanford Parents’ Program hosts receptions that bring university speakers to parents in their regions, organizes volunteers to help with events and fundraising and encourages parents to become part of the Stanford community.
+The Stanford Parents’ Program hosts receptions that bring university speakers to parents and guardians in their regions, organizes volunteers to help with events and fundraising and encourages parents and guardians to become part of the Stanford community.
 Call (650) 723-0248 or visit the website.

-Parents’ Club members volunteer at New Student Orientation, Parents’ Weekend and Admit Weekend.
+Parents’ Club members volunteer at New Student Orientation, Family Weekend and Admit Weekend.
 The club also sponsors a monthly, on-campus speakers program.

-The Stanford Parents’ Newsletter is electronically mailed during the academic year to parents of undergraduate students.
+The Stanford Parents’ Newsletter is electronically mailed during the academic year to parents or guardians of undergraduate students.

-Stanford, the university’s magazine, is sent to parents while their son or daughter is an undergraduate.
+Stanford, the university’s magazine, is sent to parents and guardians of matriculating undergraduates.

 Stanford Report, the university’s news source, is available online.
-Parents are encouraged to subscribe.
+You are encouraged to subscribe.

-To update your address and/or telephone information with the university or to request that another parent receive mailings, email firstname.lastname@example.org.
+To update your address and/or telephone information with the university or to request that another person receive mailings, email firstname.lastname@example.org.

 Check out the visitor information site.
 It provides useful information about Stanford and the San Francisco Bay Area, including links to local lodging.
 Especially helpful is the Plan Your Visit site, which includes parking information, directions and aiport information.
 Be sure to make travel arrangements early for special events because there are a limited number of hotels near the university.